Michael-Kessel/Group-project-1/Steganography ADT.md

 * hex_to_dec takes a hexidecimal number, cast as a string, and returns a decimal number cast as a string.

 ## Example
-Please use the included text files to test the steganography ADT.
-They showcase the efficacy of the ADT and its overflow and message length features.
-Consider the functions that follow:
+Consider the the output when the following functions are called:

 ```encode("pixel_in.txt", "pixel_out.txt", "message_in.txt")```